 When did you come to Berlin?
 1997

-Reviews: Nightmare Alley, Pleasure, Bergman Island, Ammonite, Aware – Reise in das Bewusstsein, Räuberhände, Coup, Bad Luck Banging or Loony Porn, I'm Your Man, God Exists, Her Name Is Petrunya, Falling, Und morgen die ganze Welt, No Hard Feelings, Never Rarely Sometimes Always, Pelican Blood, Undine, Emma, Narcissus and Goldmund, Sorry We Missed You, Little Joe, The Kindness of Strangers, After the Wedding, The White Crow, System Crasher, Gloria Bell, Late Night, Aren't you happy?, Aladdin, Everything always all the time, A Regular Woman, Der Boden unter den Füßen, Von Bienen und Blumen, Atlas, The Aftermath, Free Solo, On the Basis of Sex, If Beale Street could talk, Green Book, Beautiful Boy, Capernaum, Styx, Utoya 22. juli, Ava, So was von da, Napoli Velata, Visages, Villages, 303, Die Tochter, Breathe, Das schweigende Klassenzimmer, Phantom Thread, Wonder Wheel, The Darkest Hour, Madame, Paddington 2, A Date for Mad Mary, Detroit, In the Fade, Lady Macbeth, The Square, Victoria & Abdul, The Circle, Magical Mystery oder: Die Rückkehr des Karl Schmidt, Tulip Fever, Viceroy's House, The Dinner, Sommerfest, This Beautiful Fantastic, O Ornitólogo, 20th Century Women, Berlin Syndrome, Zwischen den Stühlen, Shot in the Dark, Manchester By The Sea, Juste la fin du monde, American Pastoral, Der Ost-Komplex, Tschick, Das kalte Herz, Gleißendes Glück, Southside With You, Absolutely Fabulous: The Movie, Maggie's Plan, Vor der Morgenröte – Stefan Zweig in Amerika, Fuocoammare, Junges Licht, The Lady in the Van, Freeheld, Results, Unbranded, The 33, Mustang, Je suis Charlie, Carol, Song from the Sea, Bridge of Spies, Steve Jobs, Macbeth, El club, You’re Ugly Too, The Program, The People vs Fritz Bauer, Mediterranea, Il racconto dei racconti, Amy, Victoria, Le meraviglie, Ida, West, Nymphomaniac: Volume II, Alceste à bicyclette, A Long Way Down, House of Gucci, Intrigo – Death of an Author, On Chesil Beach, The Sense of an Ending, The Dinner, Tschick, Hail, Caesar!, Crimson Peak, Nymphomaniac 2, Her, The 100-year Old Man Who Climbed Out the Window and Disappeared, Between Worlds, Grand Budapest Hotel, Everything we want
+Reviews: A Chiara, Blue Bayou, The Batman, Nightmare Alley, The Alpinist, Pleasure, Bergman Island, Ammonite, Aware – Reise in das Bewusstsein, Räuberhände, Coup, Bad Luck Banging or Loony Porn, I'm Your Man, God Exists, Her Name Is Petrunya, Falling, Und morgen die ganze Welt, No Hard Feelings, Never Rarely Sometimes Always, Pelican Blood, Undine, Emma, Narcissus and Goldmund, Sorry We Missed You, Little Joe, The Kindness of Strangers, After the Wedding, The White Crow, System Crasher, Gloria Bell, Late Night, Aren't you happy?, Aladdin, Everything always all the time, A Regular Woman, Der Boden unter den Füßen, Von Bienen und Blumen, Atlas, The Aftermath, Free Solo, On the Basis of Sex, If Beale Street could talk, Green Book, Beautiful Boy, Capernaum, Styx, Utoya 22. juli, Ava, So was von da, Napoli Velata, Visages, Villages, 303, Die Tochter, Breathe, Das schweigende Klassenzimmer, Phantom Thread, Wonder Wheel, The Darkest Hour, Madame, Paddington 2, A Date for Mad Mary, Detroit, In the Fade, Lady Macbeth, The Square, Victoria & Abdul, The Circle, Magical Mystery oder: Die Rückkehr des Karl Schmidt, Tulip Fever, Viceroy's House, The Dinner, Sommerfest, This Beautiful Fantastic, O Ornitólogo, 20th Century Women, Berlin Syndrome, Zwischen den Stühlen, Shot in the Dark, Manchester By The Sea, Juste la fin du monde, American Pastoral, Der Ost-Komplex, Tschick, Das kalte Herz, Gleißendes Glück, Southside With You, Absolutely Fabulous: The Movie, Maggie's Plan, Vor der Morgenröte – Stefan Zweig in Amerika, Fuocoammare, Junges Licht, The Lady in the Van, Freeheld, Results, Unbranded, The 33, Mustang, Je suis Charlie, Carol, Song from the Sea, Bridge of Spies, Steve Jobs, Macbeth, El club, You’re Ugly Too, The Program, The People vs Fritz Bauer, Mediterranea, Il racconto dei racconti, Amy, Victoria, Le meraviglie, Ida, West, Nymphomaniac: Volume II, Alceste à bicyclette, A Long Way Down, Parallel Mothers, House of Gucci, Intrigo – Death of an Author, On Chesil Beach, The Sense of an Ending, The Dinner, Tschick, Hail, Caesar!, Crimson Peak, Nymphomaniac 2, Her, The 100-year Old Man Who Climbed Out the Window and Disappeared, Between Worlds, Grand Budapest Hotel, Everything we want

 I've lived in Chicago, Phoenix, Baltimore, Philadelphia and Istanbul with brief stints in Montezuma, Costa Rica and Barcelona.
 If I ever had a past life, that person without a doubt was an inhabitant of the tropics.
 I enjoy all forms of escape, and usually feel anxious leaving home without a book.
 I suffer almost daily from trypophobia.
 My cures to the stresses of daily life are capoeira and exploring the drum and bass scene in Berlin.
 I like all film genres but the current guilty pleasure is all things zombie.